By Marissa Cote and Caroline Briselli

 Once critical adjustments have been identified, the model can be updated on the server and — because the model serves as the single digital thread for everything, including the HIVE — engineers can immediately suit up again to interact with the revised design without creating or translating any additional models.

 The HIVE was first introduced in 2016 by creator Sibo Chou, who leads the OneHIVE team with Aline Rodrigues in Melbourne, Florida.
-The HIVE was first used in the Strike division of the Aeronautics Systems sector, and today, over the course of nearly 200 HIVE assessments, Sibo estimates it has saved millions of dollars in error avoidance.
+The HIVE was first used in the Strike division, and today, over the course of nearly 200 HIVE assessments, Sibo estimates it has saved millions of dollars in error avoidance.

 “The HIVE brings all the right stakeholders together, where they provide input that enables designers to focus not just on the program requirements but on everyone using the product through the program’s lifecycle,” said Sibo.
 “This has a huge impact on lowering the product lifecycle cost; imagine having the capability to design, build, maintain and operate the product in virtual reality before any hardware is procured.”